Ax–Grothendieck theorem: Related results

+The inverse of $f$ is always also a polynomial function in the case of complex numbers, i.e., $f$ is an isomorphism of varieties.
+More generally, a bijective morphism $f\colon Y\to X$ of complex varieties is an isomorphism if $X$ is normal, which can be deduced from Zariski's main theorem.

 Another example of reducing theorems about morphisms of finite type to finite fields can be found in EGA IV: There, it is proved that a radicial $S$-endomorphism of a scheme $X$ of finite type over $S$ is bijective (10.4.11), and that if $X/S$ is of finite presentation, and the endomorphism is a monomorphism, then it is an automorphism (17.9.6).
 Therefore, a scheme of finite presentation over a base $S$ is a cohopfian object in the category of $S$-schemes.

 The Ax–Grothendieck theorem may also be used to prove the Garden of Eden theorem, a result that like the Ax–Grothendieck theorem relates injectivity with surjectivity but in cellular automata rather than in algebraic fields.
 Although direct proofs of this theorem are known, the proof via the Ax–Grothendieck theorem extends more broadly, to automata acting on amenable groups.

 Some partial converses to the Ax-Grothendieck Theorem: